VisRAG2.0: Mitigating Visual Hallucinations via Evidence-Guided Multi-Image Reasoning in Visual Retrieval-Augmented Generation: Methodology

-\textbf{Reward Scopes.} To evaluate model outputs while encouraging the evidence-guided reasoning paradigm, we adopt three fine-grained rewards in a coordinated scheme.
+To evaluate model outputs while encouraging the evidence-guided reasoning paradigm, we adopt three fine-grained rewards in a coordinated scheme.
 The format reward $R_{\text{format}}$ enforces adherence to an evidence-guided reasoning paradigm by requiring the model to observe, record evidence, reason, and answer in a disciplined order, making intermediate steps explicit and supervision stable.
-The perception reward $R_{\text{perception}}$ checks whether question-relevant regions are correctly localized and summarized for each image based on the ground truth evidence generated by a larger VLM and allows an explicit no relevant information when evidence is absent.
+The perception reward $R_{\text{perception}}$ checks whether question-relevant regions are correctly localized and summarized for each image based on the ground truth evidence generated by a larger VLM, and allows for explicit no relevant information when evidence is absent.
 The derivation reward $R_{\text{derivation}}$ evaluates whether the model derives the correct final answer from its visual perception, ensuring the reasoning is grounded in the observed and recorded evidence.
-More details of the reward design are shown in Appendix~\ref{app:reward}
+More details of the reward design are shown in the Appendix.

 To jointly train the perception and reasoning ability of VLMs, we introduce Reward Scopes, which route supervision to scope-specific tokens to sharpen credit assignment, reduce interference, and stabilize training.
 Let $\mathcal{M}(t)$ denote the set of reward channels applicable to the token at position $t$.
-The output sequence is segmented by special tokens into four scopes, the observe scope $\mathcal{T}_o$, the record evidence scope $\mathcal{T}_e$, the reason scope $\mathcal{T}_r$, and the answer scope $\mathcal{T}_a$.
-Rewards act only where they are meaningful. $R_{\text{perception}}$ supervises tokens in $\mathcal{T}_o$ and $\mathcal{T}_e$, guiding the model to summarize the right visual regions. $R_{\text{derivation}}$ supervises tokens in $\mathcal{T}_r$ and $\mathcal{T}_a$, encouraging the model to derive the correct final answer from what was perceived. $R_{\text{format}}$ applies to all tokens and keeps the evidence-guided workflow explicit and stable.
+The output sequence is segmented by special tokens into four scopes: the observation scope $\mathcal{T}_o$, the evidence recording scope $\mathcal{T}_e$, the reasoning scope $\mathcal{T}_r$, and the answering scope $\mathcal{T}_a$.
+Rewards are effective only when they are meaningful, as $y_{p}$ supervises tokens in the visual perception scope: $\mathcal{T}_o$ and $\mathcal{T}_e$, guiding the model to summarize the right visual regions. $R_{\text{derivation}}$ supervises tokens in the derivation scope: $\mathcal{T}_r$ and $\mathcal{T}_a$, encouraging the model to derive the correct final answer from what was perceived. $R_{\text{format}}$ applies to all tokens and keeps the evidence-guided workflow explicit and stable.
 Formally, we define the reward–scope mapping as:

-For the $i$-th sampled output and its token at position $t$, let $R^{(m),i}_{t}$ denote the score from reward channel $m\in\mathcal{M}(t)$.
-The scope-aggregated token reward is the mean over its in-scope channels:
+For the $i$-th sampled output and its token at position $t$, let $R^{(m),i}_{t}$ denote the score from reward channel $m\in\mathcal{M}(t)$.Each reward channel is broadcast to all tokens within its effective scope before in-scope averaging and group normalization, and the scope-aggregated token reward is the mean over its in-scope channels:

 \textbf{RS-GRPO objective.} To train both visual perception and reasoning, EVisRAG adopts an RS-GRPO objective that explicitly computes token advantages under reward scopes.
 Given a group of $G$ sampled outputs, the token-level advantage is